 Should the situation change due to the hostility of a minority made up of a few influential citizens of Northfield, supplemental articles will immediately be published on this website and appropriate legal help who are on standby are prepared to come in to do all they can to make sure justice is done.

-Note.
-The first article is an abbreviated version of the second longer, more complex, and more detailed article which follows it below.
-See EN1
+Two versions of the article are presented.
+The first is an abbreviated version of the second, more detailed article which follows below.
+See En1.

 The Legality of Door-to-Door Evangelism

 God’s Word tells believers what He wants them to do.
-If He tells them to do something, it is legal and issue becomes whether the government rules regarding that activity are legal.
+If He tells them to do something, it is legal and the issue becomes whether the government rules regarding that activity are legal.
 “We ought to obey God rather than men” (Acts 5:29).
-Door-to-door evangelism is legal.
 The Bible says it is legal, and God told us to do it.
 SeeEN2.
 As a lawyer, the author addresses only the earthly consequences of door-to-door evangelism in the United States.

-For the time being believers who go door-to-door spreading the Gospel can rest easy because Christians are still protected in this enterprise due to the efforts of Jehovah’s Witnesses (“JWs”), a cult.
+Door-to-door evangelism is also legal under the law of man in America.
+For the time being believers who go door-to-door spreading the Gospel can rest easy because Christians practicing door-to-door evangelism are still protected from persecution.
+Christians owe this protection to the First Amendment and the efforts of Jehovah’s Witnesses (“JWs”), a cult.
 Because of the JWs’ stand for door-to-door communication on behalf of their cult, Baptists, if they are not already doing so, can begin to go out and do what God has told them to do—the government cannot persecute them for doing so.
-It may give one who does door-to-door evangelism a citation for allegedly violating a law prohibiting his efforts and take him to court (probably will not, especially if he calls a Christian attorney familiar with the issue should the government threaten him), but as it now stands, he will prevail should the government illegally interfere with his activity.
+A law enforcement officer may give one who does door-to-door evangelism a citation for allegedly violating a law prohibiting his efforts and take him to court (probably will not, especially if he calls a Christian attorney familiar with the issue should the government threaten him), but as it now stands, he will prevail should the government illegally interfere with his activity.

-In 2002, the United States Supreme Court again dealt with the issue of door-to-door evangelism in Watchtower Bible and Tract Society of New York v.
+This issue went all the way to the United States Supreme Court.
+In 2002, the Court again dealt with the issue of door-to-door evangelism in Watchtower Bible and Tract Society of New York v.
 Village of Stratton.
 Stratton reaffirms the right of every citizen to engage in face-to-face conversation with his neighbors.
 The Court reminded us that the American people do not require the government’s protection from speech, recognizing that the proper response to the unwelcome door-to-door canvasser is not government regulation but the homeowner’s absolute right to shut the door.
 Government lacks the authority to stop Americans from talking to each other–even if they don’t want to.
 Liberty ensures one’s right to speak to his neighbors even when his speech annoys them.

 “For most of modern American history, we’ve worked very hard to legislate, regulate and agitate to get the true believers out of sight and out of mind.
 We’ve tried to license them out of existence, put them in jail, limit them to certain public places, forbid them from all public places.”
 EN3 .
 The secular law journal note from which the last statement was taken also states: “The strongest challenge to individual liberty in this nation may not be dramatic displays of force, similar to terrorism or totalitarianism, but instead, the intolerance of some Americans for day-to-day annoyances and unorthodox forms of self-expression.
 As the Stratton ordinance [the ordinance being challenged in the Stratton case] demonstrates, the character of this nation is defined not just in the legislative chamber and in the courtroom but also on the doorstep.”
 EN4.
 Christians should be even more concerned than a secular writer about our ability to freely communicate without persecution.
 What are Christians in this free society doing to define the nature of this nation on the doorsteps of our neighbors?
 How do our efforts compare with those of the early Christians who suffered persecution and death for their obedience to God’s directions?

-Thank God that, due to the efforts of the JWs, Christians can go to door-to-door and offer to communicate truth.
+Thank God that, due to the efforts of the JWs, the United States Supreme Court has held that Christians can, without persecution by civil government – federal, state, county, or city – go to door-to-door and offer to communicate truth.

 EN1 Many Christians have not taken the time to study as they should.
 They have so often settled for simple answers without gaining an understanding of not only temporal facts, but also the reasoning and rationale needed to counter the complex arguments constantly being published by Satan and his followers.
 It is one thing to sit in church and listen to sermons aimed at God’s people.
 Sermons have a distinct purpose, and, to paraphrase Doctor J. Vernon McGee, “The cookies should be on the bottom shelf so the children can reach them.”
 It is another thing to go into the world as a good soldier of the Lord Jesus Christ, fully armed for the particular battles the Lord calls us to engage in.